Likesh1235/Scrapsail-frontend/VERCEL_DEPLOYMENT_GUIDE.md

 1. Once logged in, click **"Add New Project"** (or "Import Project")
 2. Click **"Import Git Repository"**
-3. Select your `scrapsail-frontend` repository
+3. Select your `Likesh1235/Scrapsail-frontend` repository (or search for "Scrapsail-frontend")
 4. Vercel auto-detects it's a React app ✅

 ### 3.3 Configure Build Settings